 The pros of owning a French Bulldog:

-French bulldogs are loyal breed: Once you bring your Frenchie puppy home, he probably will not want to leave your side.
+French bulldogs are a loyal breed: Once you bring your Frenchie puppy home, he probably will not want to leave your side.
 Loyalty is a big part of their temperament.

 Though, it can also lead to separation anxiety if you don’t manage it well.
 Don’t expect him to be a good guard dog, but it will stand by you no matter what.